catspeed-cc/tew-829dru-goldrepo/README.md

 1							VCC (3.3v constant)
 2							GND (continuity to DC negative)
-3							TX (3.3v high, fluctuating during transmission, dead when unpowered) 4							RX (3.3v high, fluctuating during transmission, dead when unpowered)
+3							TX (3.3v high, fluctuating during transmission while device is powered, dead when device is unpowered) 4							RX (3.3v high, fluctuating during transmission while UART device powered, dead when UART device unpowered)

 Note: this has been verified with a multimeter, it is the most common used pinout layout